DMSC-Instrument-Data/MDSpaceFillingPrototype/docs/MDSpaceDesign.md

 ##### 1. Keep both floating point coordinates and Morton number.
 In this case we would save all interfaces, formats and so on, but this is not so good for performance of proposed algorithms for merging and appending events, because of bigger size of MDEvent.
+Also with approach leads to significant memory overhead, that makes it less attractive.
 This is the simplest case for reimplementation in current version.

 ##### 2. Keep only coordinates.
 Follow this approach we need to compute morton number every time during the appending procedure (sorting and merging),